 Secondary needs: wide receiver, depth on offensive line

 Problems have existed in the Raiders’ secondary for years now, and they’ve tried to remedy that by bringing in players through the draft and free agency in recent seasons.
-It hasn’t worked to this point.
+It hasn’t worked.
 The secondary was still a major issue in 2019.
 No team in the NFL allowed more expected points per pass play than the Raiders, and they were one of the more susceptible teams to big plays, allowing 2,196 passing yards on gains of 20-plus yards.
 That was more than any other team in the league.
-They brought in players such as Eli Apple (career-high 64.2 coverage grade) and Jeff Heath (one season graded above 70.0 on significant snaps), but both guys seem more like band-aids than long-term solutions.
+Having Nevin Lawson and Trayvon Mullen as projected starters with little in the way of depth behind those guys is not where you want to be at cornerback.

 Another position that the Raiders went after this past offseason but needs attention once again is wide receiver.
 Obviously, the saga that was Antonio Brown’s 2019 season has a lot to do with that.
 Tyrell Williams was thrust into a No. 1 role that he isn’t best suited for.
 Hunter Renfrow had a strong rookie season with a 76.0 overall grade, but the Raiders should continue to be on the hunt for dynamic receivers as they prepare to make the move to Las Vegas.
 Nelson Agholor isn’t going to be that top option in the passing game.
 Outside of the questions about how good Kolton Miller can be, last season showed that the depth behind Miller and Trent Brown could be improved.
 With Richie Incognito turning 37 prior to the start of the season, it wouldn’t help to add another guard as well.